Author: Karsten Silz

 Google changed its measurement algorithms on January 1, 2016, and January 1, 2022.
 That caused spikes for all values, especially in 2022.

-Maven wins, Gradle is second, Ant third, and sbt last.
+Maven wins, Gradle is second, Ant is third, and sbt is last.
 Maven leads Gradle 2.4:1.
 Maven and Gradle have declined after Google changed its counting on January 1, 2022.
 Ant has declined by 98% in the last 19 years, while sbt has always had a comparatively low search volume.

 Questions at Stack Overflow